 |14||Adhyarathri||Jibu Jacob||Biju Menon and Anaswara Ranjan||3.2||Malayalam|

 India's Best Movie of the Week

-Follow the online movies page on Pycker to get notified to watch the best movies if you missed in theatres.
-Also, check the previous entries in Pycker India's Best Movie of the Week below.
+Follow the online movies page on Pycker to get notified to watch the best movies you have missed in theatres.
+Also, check the previous entries in Pycker India's Best Movie of the Week in the table below.

 Previous Best Movie of the Week Winners

 Chemban Vinod Jose,

 and Lal Jose